-Loans By definition, any loan to a campaign is a contribution, ARM, 44.11.405.
-So all contribution limits apply.
-A loan of \$500 to a legislative candidate is illegal (exceeds the contribution limit), unless it's a loan from the candidate to his or her own campaign (no limits on what a candidate can give or loan their own campaign).
-Example: if an individual loans a statewide campaign \$500, and \$300 is repaid, that individual's contribution is then \$200 (assuming no further contributions are made).
-Again, either a card or a computer entry must be made showing the full name, complete mailing address, occupation and employer of the lender, and the date and amount of the loan.
-Candidates as committee is not allowed .
-Candidate's funds Many candidates contribute their own money to their campaigns.
-A candidate has the choice of recording and reporting his or her own donations as either "a contribution" or "a loan," depending on whether or not the candidate wishes to be reimbursed from the campaign account for personal contributions.
-If the candidate expects to be repaid from the campaign account at a later date, these donations should be recorded and reported as loans.
-Some candidates use personal funds to purchase goods or services for their campaigns; this activity is discouraged unle it is used on a very limited basis (See COPP website for recent decisions).
-Multiple personal in-kind candidate campaign contributions leads to a hard to read campaign finance report which often leads to a COPP complaint by a member of the public who has difficulty deciphering the information in the repo Best practice is to deposit all contributions, including candidate contributions, ir the designated depository.
-If a candidate cannot avoid spending some funds out personal means for the campaign, then we recommend depositing the funds into the account and run all transactions through the campaign account.
-Mass collections from fundraising events 1 Mass collections from fundraising events (such as passing the hat or selling campaign pins, raffle tickets, or baked goods) also need to be recorded and reported.
-The treasurer may account for proceeds from such fundraising activities by recording: The date of the event, The approximate number of people attending, A description of the event, and
+By definition any loan to a campaign is a contribution, ARM 44.11.405, ARM.
+Contributions limits apply to any loan received by a campaign.

+Many candidates contribute their own money to their campaigns.
+A candidate has the choice of recording and reporting his or her own donations as either a contribution or a loan, depending on whether or not the candidate wishes to be reimbursed from the campaign account for personal contributions.
+If the candidate expects to be repaid from the campaign account, at a later date, these donations should be recorded and reported as a loan; if no repayment will be made, these donations should be reported as a contribution to the campaign.
+Some candidates use personal funds to purchase goods or services for their campaigns; this activity is discouraged unless it is used on a very limited basis (See COPP website for recent decisions).
+Best practice is to deposit all contributions, including candidate loans/contributions, into the designated depository.
+If a candidate cannot avoid spending some funds out of personal means for the campaign, then we recommend depositing the funds into the account and run all transactions through the campaign account.

+Mass collections from fundraising events (such as passing the hat or selling campaign pins, raffle tickets, or baked goods) also need to be recorded and reported.

+The treasurer may account for proceeds from such fundraising activities by recording:

-4) The total amount of contributions received, 44.11.406, ARM.
+- 1) The date of the event, - 2) The approximate number of people attending, - 3) A description of the event, and - 4) The total amount of contributions received, 44.11.406, ARM.

 There is, however, an exception to this rule.
-If an individual donates \$35 in the aggregate or more, the donation or purchase must be recorded and reported individually.
+If an individual donates \$50 in the aggregate or more, the donation or purchase must be recorded and reported individually.
 We recommend using a contribution envelope that requests basic contact information to ensure an accurate tracking of individual aggregate limits.
-In addition, anonymous contributions are illegal.
+Anonymous contributions are not allowed in the State of Montana.
 Even proceeds collected from Pass the Hat or raffle types of events are required to be recorded.
-In some cases an individual could attend a Pass the Hat fundraiser and contribute \$25 then attend a second fundraiser and contribute another \$25.
+In some cases, an individual could attend a Pass the Hat fundraiser and contribute \$25 then attend a second fundraiser and contribute another \$25.
 The second fundraiser contribution triggers the requirement to detail the total to date for the contributor on the next report.
 This, again, is why it is imperative that the source of the contribution is always documented.